Pollinator Resources and Their Conservation References and Links

 NRCS Plant Releases for Pollinator Conservation Plantings – The USDA Natural Resources Conservation Service has released native wildflowers and legumes that are useful in creating habitat for butterflies, bees, hummingbirds, and other important pollinators.
 View their list of plant releases.

-NRCS Documents for Pollinator Conservation and Enhancement – View the USDA Natural Resources Conservation Service documents on pollinator conservation and enhancement in your region or state.
+NRCS Plants for Pollinators Resource Page – View the USDA Natural Resources Conservation Service resource page on pollinator conservation and planting suggestions for various regions.

 US Fish & Wildlife Service (USFWS) Pollinators – View the US FWS website to gain resources on how you can help pollinators and retrieve outreach and educational materials to use for all ages.